 Bury's roll out plan shown in the chart above falls into three phases, in line with guidance from scientists and the Government, the vaccines are being offered first to those at highest risk of catching and suffering serious complications from the virus as highlighted by the nationally defined groups.

 Phase 1 - completed

-- People aged 80 years and over plus health and social care workers (over 14,000 people).
+- People aged 80 years and over plus health and social care workers.